FairgateLabs/rust-bitvmx-zk-proof/README.md

 ### Template Setup

 If the proof will be inserted in the constants.h directly:
-`cargo run --release --bin verifier -- template-setup --image-id image_id.json --template ..\bitvmx-zk-verifier\templates\constants_template.h -o intermediate.h`
+`cargo run --release --bin verifier -- template-setup --image-id image_id.json --template ../bitvmx-zk-verifier/templates/constants_template.h -o intermediate.h`

 If the proof will be provided as input to the program:
 `cargo run --release --bin verifier -- template-setup --image-id image_id.json --template ..\bitvmx-zk-verifier\templates\constants_template.h -o constants.h --zero-proof`